ennabl/merge-schedule-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-In your pull requests, add a line to the end of the pull request description looking like this
+In your pull requests, add a line to the end of the pull request description (or a comment) looking like this

 ```
 /schedule 2022-06-08